LChelkowski/sbc-internal-bot/club_faq.md

 A: Sophomore Internship Panel, 5–7 PM, Malott 251.

 **Q: What happens at Social Impact Consulting 101?**
 A: Educational session for prospective members, Sept 3, 6–7:30 PM, Physical Sciences 120.
+Extended EBoard Only!

 **Q: What is the Consulting Crash Course?**
 A: Workshop co-hosted with other orgs, Sept 9, 5:30–6:30 PM, location TBA.